 Parents’ responsibility for juveniles committing murder

-Florida court can sometimes hold parents partly responsible for the crime.
+Florida courts can sometimes hold parents partly responsible for the crime.
 For example, if a parent fails to stop their child from committing murder or did not intervene when it was possible to do so, the judge could charge them with negligence or impose other civil penalties.